In the guide

 Due to their classification as novel foods, they cannot be legally sold until they have been authorised.

-This relaxation of the rules does not apply to any new products placed on the market after 12 February 2020, or to products that have been placed on the market in the EU but not in England, Wales, or Northern Ireland.
+This relaxation of the rules did not apply to any new products placed on the market after 13 February 2020, or to products that were placed on the market in the EU but not in England, Wales, or NI.
 For information about Scotland, please see the Food Standards Scotland website.

 As stated above, the evidence you submit should be specific to your product and will likely need to be based on independent scientific research that will be beyond the means of many small and medium-sized businesses.
 If you submit an argument based on pre-existing, publicly available information, this will not be accepted as sufficient evidence and the application will be dismissed.